bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

 the Gold Master delivery for [Deliverable Review](deliverable-review.md).

 This should include, but not limited to:
-  * Game source files including Source and Object Code
+  * Final game source
-  * Configuration files and scripts
   * Build scripts
   * Build notes
-  * Fonts and any licenses
+  * Configuration files and scripts
+  * Asset source files (e.g PSDs, AIs, animations, sound files, fonts etc)
+  * Any licenses associated with assets for use by the BBC across all media

 ### Issue Prioritization